tom-seddon/beeblink/docs/fs.md

 * `A`: ADFS S/M/L (ADFS L images must be track order) (image size must match the disk to be written to)

-By default, `*WRITE` will only write used areas of the disk.
-Add a `*` to the type to have it write the entire disk instead.
+By default, `*WRITE` will only write used areas of the image, so that the writing is quicker.
+Add a `*` to the type to have it write the entire image instead.

 # `BLCONFIG` options